saltyrtc/saltyrtc-meta/Protocol.md

   authenticated, the server MUST check that the source address equals the sender's assigned identity.
 * An initiator SHALL ONLY process messages from the server (`0x00`).
-As soon as the initiator has been assigned an identity, it MAY ALSO accept messages from other responders (`0x02..0xff`).
+As soon as the initiator has been assigned an identity, it SHALL also accept messages from other responders (`0x02..0xff`).
 Other messages SHALL be discarded and SHOULD trigger a warning.
 * A responder SHALL ONLY process messages from the server (`0x00`).
-As soon as the responder has been assigned an identity, it MAY ALSO accept messages from the initiator (`0x01`).
+As soon as the responder has been assigned an identity, it SHALL also accept messages from the initiator (`0x01`).
 Other messages SHALL be discarded and SHOULD trigger a warning.